benlau/underline/README.md

 bool _::some(Collection collection, Predicate predicate)
 ```

 Check if predicate function returns a truth value for any element in the collection.
-The iteration is stopped once it got a truth value.
-The process will terminate once it is a truth value.
+The iteration stops once it got a truth value.
 The predicate function is invoked with one to three arguments: [value, [index, [collection]]].

 Arguments